simeononsecurity/simeononsecurity.ch/content/articles/biometric-authentication-use-cases-and-security-considerations/index.en.md

 ## Understanding Biometric Authentication

 These days where digital security is of utmost importance, **biometric authentication** has become a popular method of verifying an individual's identity.
-It is a secure and reliable way of authentication that has replaced traditional identification methods.
+It's a secure and reliable way of authentication that has replaced traditional identification methods.

 ### What is Biometric Authentication?